Preventing Slips, Trips, and Falls in the Workplace

 Slips, trips, and falls can happen due to many reasons—from uneven working surfaces to unsafe ladder positions.
 Knowing the causes can help managers assess risk factors and devise ways to prevent them.

-This section lists the causes and risk factors for each type of hazard.
+Here are the causes and risk factors for each:

 Slips